-Obtain sign off of the sector pathway competencies achieved, by a professional member, in order to be able to use this experience towards the minimum of 400 days/2 years APC requirement.
+Obtain sign-off of the sector pathway competencies achieved by a professional member to use this experience towards the minimum of 400 days/2 years APC requirement.

 For Chartered membership, you can choose from 22 different Sector Pathways.

 Find out more about Sector Pathways: